SuhyunL/SuhyunL/README.md

 # 👋 Hello World, I’m Suhyun Lee.
-##_I am a digital geek who is always looking for some juicy fashion insight_
-###_– and furthermore, I am..._
+#### _I am a digital geek who is always looking for some juicy fashion insight – and furthermore, I am..._

 - 🏡 Based in Seoul
-- 🧒 Have rich cultural background 🇰🇷 🇺🇸 <br/> - My parents are Korean, but a portion of my maternal family hails from America.
+- 🍲 Have rich cultural background 🇰🇷 🇺🇸 <br/> - My parents are Korean, but a portion of my maternal family hails from America.
-- 🤵‍♀️ Currently employed in Celine Korea as a Digital Merchandiser, in charge of https://www.celine.com/ko-kr/.
+- 🛍️ Currently employed in Celine Korea as a Digital Merchandiser, in charge of https://www.celine.com/ko-kr/.
-- 👩‍🎓 Majored in Advertisement & Public Relations, Chung Ang University.
+- 📚 Majored in Advertisement & Public Relations, Chung Ang University.
 - 👩‍🎓 Graduated Seoul Foreign Language High School

 # Writing